Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 War Remnants Museum

 On the other hand, the Fito Museum - traditional medicine museum offers you an informative trip about how Vietnamese traditional medicines have developed with many well-preserved artifacts and pictures.
-The design of this museum reflects the iconic architecture of the traditional Vietnam style, giving you the instant cozy feeling as soon as you enter.
+The design of this museum reflects the iconic architecture of the traditional Vietnam style, giving you an instant cozy feeling as soon as you enter.

-There are many other fascinating museums in Saigon, each of them presents a different topic and would offer you a different aspect of Saigon, at the same time, expand your history knowledge.
+There are many other fascinating museums in Saigon; each of them presents a different topic and would offer you a different aspect of Saigon, at the same time, expand your history knowledge.
 And thus, they are really worth adding to your list of things to do in Saigon at day.

 Cu Chi Tunnels

-Besides Ben Thanh Market, others offer you an authentic view of daily lives such as Binh Tay Market, Tan Dinh Market, and Ba Chieu Market.
+Besides Ben Thanh Market, others offer you an authentic view of daily life, such as Binh Tay Market, Tan Dinh Market, and Ba Chieu Market.
 You will not see as many tourists here, and the variety of goods is amazing, irrespective of whether you're souvenir shopping or just simply browsing.

 Binh Tay Market (also known as Cho Lon) was built in the 1920s.
 The market is built on an area of more than 17,000 square meters with ancient East Asia architecture.
-Binh Tay Market currently has over 2,300 businesses selling various kinds of products, including spices, jams, garments, shoes, leather handbags, appliances made from porcelain, plastic, aluminum, stainless steel, gold, and silver jewelry.
+Binh Tay Market currently has over 2,300 businesses selling various kinds of products, including spices, jams, garments, shoes, leather handbags, and appliances made from porcelain, plastic, aluminum, stainless steel, gold, and silver jewelry.

 Check out our private motorbike tours with professional local guides